Saffith/PICO8-WTK/README.md

 -- Update all widgets in the tree. gui_root:update()

--- Draw all visible widgets in the tree. gui_root:draw()
+-- Draw all visible widgets in the tree.
+Note that if there are any icons or -- color pickers, drawing them will affect the current palette. gui_root:draw()

 -- Add widget w to the GUI at x, y.